 Welcome to the Human Resources Web Site

 The Human Resources Directorate is one of three directorates within FORCECOM.
-It is composed of seven divisions and twenty-three branches, each of which provides specialty services to the Directorate or to the membership of the Auxiliary.
+It is composed of ten divisions and twenty-seven branches, each of which provides specialty services to the National Staff, Directorate or to the membership of the Auxiliary.

 - AUXHEALTH SERVICES (HM)

 - SUPPORT SERVICES (HS)

 - UNIFORMS (HU)

 The Mission of the Human Resources Directorate is to provide comprehensive, timely, and accurate personnel information to the members of the Auxiliary via two primary goals.
 The first goal is to emphasize core values and expected standards to develop highly effective members that adhere to the core values of honor, respect, and devotion to duty.
 All must stand ready to serve as sworn members of the Coast Guard Auxiliary.

 Cultivating leadership skills and succession management within elected and appointed officers is the H-Directorate's second primary goal.
 Succession management is a key to developing exemplary teamwork and leaders.
 The H-Directorate strives to nurture the leadership culture and training continuum to support succession planning throughout the Auxiliary.